Unit 1 Exam Us History

 • Q: How much time should I dedicate to studying for the Unit 1 exam?

 • A: The amount of time needed will vary depending on your learning style and the difficulty of the material.
-However, allocating at least several days or even a week of focused study is recommended.
+On the flip side, allocating at least several days or even a week of focused study is recommended.

 • Q: What are the most important topics to focus on?